readyready15728/misc/awakemud-notes.md

 * Aggie's Drug Store in the Portland Crime Mall sells ... drugs.
 * Aves' Guns and Gear in the Portland Crime Mall sells weapons, ammunition and accessories.
-* Morkhan's Street Gear in the Portland Crime Mall sells heavy-duty armor.
+* Morkhan's Street Gear in the Portland Crime Mall sells heavy-duty armor, including medium military armor and heavy military helmets.
 * Gearhead's in the Portland Crime Mall sells automotive and rigging equipment.
 * TheftTronics in the Portland Crime Mall sells such electronic gear as black